natasharivers/Zillow_Regression_Project/README.md

 <br>

-- Hypothesis 1 and hypotheis 2 were answered by comparing the means of two subgroups through a T-Test while Hypothesis 3 and hypothesis 4 were answered using Pearson's Correlation test
+- Hypothesis 1 and hypothesis 2 were answered by comparing the means of two subgroups through a T-Test while Hypothesis 3 and hypothesis 4 were answered using Pearson's Correlation test (All Null Hypothesis were rejected after testing)

 ___________________________________________________________________________________